curvefi/curve-dao-contracts/doc/README.md

 be proportional to the number of weeks since the last change instead of the number of interactions other users did.

+_GaugeController_ is one of the most central pieces to the system, so it must be controlled by the DAO.

 ## Fee burner

 Every pool allows the admin to collect fees using `withdraw_admin_fees`.
 Aragon